 Think of it like this: If impressions count the number of times your content is displayed, reach tallies the number of people who see that content.

-One person can see the same content displayed on two different occasions – that’s a reach of one, with two impressions.
+One person can see the same content displayed on 2 different occasions – that’s a reach of 1, with 2 impressions.

 However, the reach doesn’t change, because you’re still the same user.